tthorntone/AdNauseam-Wiki/FAQ.md

 - [Additional info on the cost of Google's Adwords](http://www.wordstream.com/blog/ws/2015/05/21/how-much-does-adwords-cost)
 - [Visualisation of _other_ costs imposed by targeted advertising](http://www.nytimes.com/interactive/2015/10/01/business/100000003949287.mobile.html)

+#### How does AdNauseam "hide Ads"?

+In contrast to other blockers, AdNauseam does not block conventional, visual ads, but hides them instead (when configured by the user to do so).
+This does not prevent such resources from being downloaded, but only impacts the way the page is rendered in your browser.
+This is done as safely as possible, with cookies, and other identifiers disabled (by default) for all Ad requests.

+Once an Ad has been detected, CSS is used to render it invisible and to collapse the surrounding DOM if necessary.
+The rules for Ad detection are stored in a wide range of community-sourced and managed filter lists, each of which may be  enabled or disabled in the 3rd-party-filters panel.
+Additionally, hiding itself may be disabled, either globally, for a site, or for a page, via the settings panels.

+#### How does AdNauseam "click Ads"?

+#### How does AdNauseam "block malware"?

 #### Does AdNauseam respect the browser's private-browsing/incognito modes?
 Yes, AdNauseam does not detect ads that occur on pages loaded in [private-browsing](https://support.mozilla.org/en-US/kb/private-browsing-use-firefox-without-history) or [incognito](https://support.google.com/chromebook/answer/95464?hl=en) windows.